globalw/smina/README.md

-                               scales with rotors and usually isn't sufficient for convergence --accurate_line              use accurate line search --minimize_early_term        Stop minimization before convergence conditions
+                               scales with rotors and usually isn't sufficient for convergence --accurate_line              use accurate line search --gnm                        Enable the global newton method.
+Default is false --minimize_early_term        Stop minimization before convergence conditions
                                are fully met.
   --approximation arg          approximation (linear, spline, or exact) to use